jdp/redisent/README.markdown

 ## Master/slave replication

 The [Credis_Cluster](Cluster.php) class can also be used for [master/slave replication](http://redis.io/topics/replication).
-By including the [Credis_Rwsplit](Rwsplit.php) class, Credis_Cluster will automatically perform *read/write splitting* and send the write requests exclusively to the master server.
+Credis_Cluster will automatically perform *read/write splitting* and send the write requests exclusively to the master server.
 Read requests will be handled by all servers unless you set the *readOnMaster* flag to false.

 ### Redis server settings for master/slave replication